Parkinson’s Disease Treatment Cost In India

-Parkinson’s disease begins on the one side of the body and initially, symptoms are mild.
-Afterward, involuntary and voluntary functions of the limb start affecting.
+Parkinson’s disease begins on one side of the body and initially, symptoms are mild.
+Afterward, involuntary and voluntary functions of the limb start to be affected.
 By the time the individual starts releasing primary symptoms of Parkinson’s disease, it might have already affected 60-80% of brain functionalities.
 Following are enlisted some of the primary symptoms of the disease:

 - Tremors: Tremors start in major parts of the body including the head, fingers, hands, fingers or jaw.
 These tremors occur while the body is resting.